 However, caching plugins are like a bandage.
 They hide problems that would be better fixed in the first place.
 They don’t necessarily remove superfluous HTML, they don’t compress oversized image files, they don’t necessarily change the order in which JS and CSS files are integrated, etc. Even cached pages can therefore still be slow.

-If you work cleanly from the outset, you "actually" don't need a caching plugin.
+If you work cleanly from the outset, you “actually” don’t need a caching plugin.
 At least in theory.
 Because caching generally reduces the load on the server and is therefore always recommended.
-I'm more concerned here with the argument for good planning and clean, well-thought-out code.
+I’m more concerned here with the argument in favour of good planning and clean, well-thought-out code.

 In addition, Raidboxes relies on particularly high-performance, server-side caching.
 This means you don’t need an additional plugin or a paid solution.